 We’ve been in this house for 6 years and we’re still not fully unpacked and we’ve accumulated so much stuff just to replace stuff that was in storage or unfindable when we needed it.
-There’s always a holiday, visitors, traveling or some other obligation so we never get the time, or if I’m being honest, have the desire to sift through and sort through our lives so we keep the downstairs clean while the attic and garage are bursting at the seams and clean, folded laundry is stacked in all the bedrooms towering over us while we sleep.
+There’s always a holiday, visitors, traveling or some other obligation so we never get the time, or if I’m being honest, have the desire to sift through and sort through our lives so we keep the downstairs clean with help from house cleaning dublin while the attic and garage are bursting at the seams and clean, folded laundry is stacked in all the bedrooms towering over us while we sleep.

 It’s embarrassing, all the “stuff” we have.
 We don’t need it.
 But I’ve realized, the way some people eat their feelings, I shop to feel better.
 Then, I feel worse when I get the bill and I feel complete shit when I see my house full of stuff.
 I feel guilty.
 I actually feel embarrassed to carry my Louis Vuitton handbag bought for me as a gift by my husband because I feel like it’s just one more possession; a luxury that I either don’t need or don’t deserve.
 I haven’t quite figured out which.

 I saw Tidying Up with Marie Kondo and learned the KonMari method of organization at the right time.